chrisb2/air-quality/README.md

 The CCS811 sensor must be 'burned-in' (see data sheet) for at least 1 hour (newer CCS811 firmware), or 48 hours (older CCS811 firmware).
 To do this simply leave powered on for the appropriate time.

-In addition the CCS811 sensor must be 'conditioned' for 20 minutes before accurate readings are generated (see data sheet).
+In addition the CCS811 sensor must be 'conditioned' for 20 minutes after being powered on before accurate readings are generated (see data sheet).
 During this period the display will show a long dash for the eCO<sub>2</sub> and TVOC values.

 The display is refreshed once per minute with the esp32 and display in deep sleep in the interval between refreshes.